nknaleena101/Fun-with-Quiz/README.md

 # 🎯 Fun with Quiz

 A simple and fun **quiz game** built in **C language**!
-Test your general knowledge with multiple-choice questions and see how many you can get right!
+Test your general knowledge with multiple choice questions and see how many you can get right

 ---